--> Groups of no more than 2 people are allowed to be in public places (except one family members).
+Groups of no more than 5 people are allowed to be in public places (max two different households/families).

 You can find all the restrictions on the official website to stop the spread of COVID-19 KORONASTOP.LT Just note that it takes sometime to update all the information in English after it is approved!

 Also, Vaccination started in Lithuania, the same as all over Europe.
 As of 2nd of March, 210179 people were vaccinated (7.92% of the whole populaton).
-The first people to get the vaccine are the ones working in the frontlines with COVID-19 patients - doctors, nurses and volunteers.
+The first people to get the vaccine are the ones working in the frontline with COVID-19 patients - doctors, nurses and volunteers.
 There is a plan to vaccinate all the medical staff, pharmacists, elderly people during the first quarter of 2021.
 The vaccination of others should start during the second and third quarters of 2021.

 Travelling to Lithuania